sehHeiden/poll_election_bavaria_2023/readme.md

 ### Polls

 As a reference the sentiment analysis will be compared to polls.
-Tolls from different sources are listed at [wahlrecht.de]([Wahlumfragen zur Landtagswahl 2023 in Bayern (Sonntagsfrage #ltwby)](https://www.wahlrecht.de/umfragen/landtage/bayern.htm#fn-bp)).
+Tolls from different sources are listed at [wahlrecht.de](https://www.wahlrecht.de/umfragen/landtage/bayern.htm#fn-bp).
 The time lime for each party for the is shown below.
 Fitting is done with a loess fit with a bandwith of 0.5 at the most median datetime of each poll.
 The result of the election is shown as `Landtagswahl`.

 The strongest party `CSU` loses about three percent points since the start of the year 2023 with an result of 37 % at the election.